Beaver Creek Ranch 778.49 deeded acres $1.155 million

 The ranch has lots of water, varied terrain, and a homesteading history.
 In addition to the property’s agricultural potential there are many recreational opportunities, including fishing, hunting, biking, four wheeling, camping, snowmobiling, snowshoeing and cross county skiing, all on the ranch; alpine skiing is possible at nearby Sipapu Ski Area.

 The absentee owner presently trades ranch care-taking for the annual grass production and hunting rights.
-The New Mexico Department of Fish and Game issued four elk landowner permits in the 2019 season as part of the EPLUS program for Beaver Creek Ranch (located in Game Management Unit 46.)
+The New Mexico Department of Fish and Game has issued four to six elk authorizations annually as part of the EPLUS program for Beaver Creek Ranch (located in Game Management Unit 46.)
 Driving time from Taos is about an hour, from Santa Fe about two hours, and to the Sipapu Ski Area about 25 minutes.